Clinical Care

 Every patient who walks through my door receives my full attention — not a template, not a rushed consultation.
 I take the time to understand each person's goals, lifestyle, and expectations before recommending any course of treatment.

 My approach combines subspecialty surgical precision with the accessibility and personal attention you'd expect from a physician who genuinely invests in outcomes.
-Whether your condition requires surgery, minimally invasive treatment, or careful monitoring, you'll receive honest guidance — and a partner in your care.

 What We Treat